-29 You have provided data on solubility and dustiness in the justification document.
-30 The provided dustiness tests ( 2014) were performed on nanoforms: None of the nanoforms tested for dustiness can pertain to this Set of Nanoforms due to .
-That is, only the tested nanomaterial listed above could be relevant for this Set based on the reported crystal phase (i.e. ).
-However, as tested nanomaterials are claimed to (i.e. and to second they fall outside this ( second) Set of Nanoforms.
-As a result, they are necessarily outside the boundary of the Set of Nanoforms.
-31 The solubility tests ( 2018a-c, 2019a-c) were performed on nanoforms at pH 6 and 8

-However, nanoforms tested for dissolution cannot pertain to this Set of Nanoforms due to dissolution for the Set of Nanoforms.
-However, ECHA notes the following:
+36 You have provided data on solubility and dustiness in the justification document.
+37 The provided dustiness tests (2014) were performed on nanoforms: However, due to nanoforms tested for dustiness cannot pertain to this Set of Nanoforms .
+Therefore, only potentially relevant data points are available on dustiness for the Set of Nanoforms.
+38 The provided solubility tests (2018a-c, 2019a-c) were performed at pH 6 and 8 on nanoforms: of Nanoforms due to differences on crystallinity.
+Therefore, only potentially relevant data point is available on dissolution for the Set of Nanoforms.

-- Firstly the test material is not appropriately characterised as described in section 1.2.1.4, and - Secondly, according to Annex VI of REACH regulation, a "justification shall be provided to demonstrate that a variation within these boundaries does not affect the hazard assessment, exposure assessment and risk assessment of the similar nanoforms in the Set.".
+- 39 However, ECHA notes the following: - Firstly the test materials are not appropriately characterised as described in section 1.2.1.4, and - Secondly, according to Annex VI of REACH regulation, a "justification shall be provided to demonstrate that a variation within these boundaries does not affect the hazard assessment, exposure assessment and risk assessment of the similar nanoforms in the Set.".
 Thus, in relation to variation of each characterisation parameter, the registrant must provide hazard information demonstrating that there is a common pattern in the potency of the (eco)toxicological properties despite the variation of the characterisers of the nanoforms in the Set.
-Only one data point for the Set of Nanoforms cannot demonstrate that there is a common pattern.
+Only one data point, on dissolution, for the Set of Nanoforms cannot demonstrate that there is a common pattern.
+Additionally, for dustiness, the tested nanoforms , not covering the entire size range (i.e.